LEARNAcademy/api-authentication/api_frontend_authentication/README.md

 ```

 ### Organize some files
-Next, we'll organize some files so we can keep things organized.
+Next, we'll organize some files so we can keep things tidy.
 We create 'src/components', 'src/css', and 'src/images' and move the corresponding files to their appropriate places.
 Our app looks like this at this point:

 ![app structure](https://s3.amazonaws.com/learn-site/curriculum/React/api-frontend-auth-organization.png)